 In total, approx. 20,000 household members will potentially be impacted.

 Green Shoots Foundation is in the unique position of working very closely with local partners- we work with them on project strategy and build their capacity to carry out projects (such as ASPUS) to the best of their ability.

 We can offer access to new research and training when it comes to agriculture and make use of high skilled volunteers to go in the field.

 Read more about the Charity running this project.

 Community-Based Integrated Development (CIDO)

 Local partner in charge of Training schedule, day-to-day running of project and data collection

-Green Shoots CEO, founder.
+Green Shoots, Founder.
 In charge of overall strategy and budgeting